Aligning throughCulture Renewal

 Employees - an often overlooked learning resource

 Existing knowledge, work and life experience of employees are often overlooked when training opportunities are offered.
 In fact learning theory has shown that most learning occurs by observing and interacting with the people around us.
 Many leadership and "soft-skill" training programs perceive as a self-evident component of their programs.
-Existing employee knowledge, work and life experience is often overlooked during the development of courses or training opportunities are developed.programs.
+Existing employee knowledge, work and life experience is often overlooked during the development of courses, workshops or training opportunities.

 How could this rich resource be further leveraged to provide employees with more frequent learning experiences which are both more dynamic and cost effective at the same time?